lguez/Ml2pl/README.md

 		-- The Fortran compiler identification is GNU 11.3.0

-	So if you want another compiler, remove everything in the build directory and run cmake again setting the variable FC to the compiler you want.
+	So if you want another compiler, remove the build directory and run cmake again setting the variable FC to the compiler you want.
 For example:

-		rm -r * # in the build directory!
+		rm -r build
-		FC=ifort cmake .. -DCMAKE_INSTALL_PREFIX=~/.local
+		FC=ifort cmake -B build -DFETCH=ON -DCMAKE_INSTALL_PREFIX=~/.local

 [^1]: On Mac OS, after downloading the application from the CMake web
     site, run it, then click on "How to Install For Command Line Use"